-It will never match his earlier Bowman Chrome prospect cards, but the 2015 Bowman Chrome rookie card for Carlos Correa will maintain consistent interest and budget pricing.
-Because he has fewer base rookies than other big names, the chromium card will command more attention in the short run.
-Of course, there are also the many Refractor parallels that tend to be quite popular as well.
+It will never match his earlier Bowman Chrome prospect cards, but the 2015 Bowman Chrome rookie card for Carlos Correa maintains consistent interest and budget pricing.
+Of course, there are also the many Refractor parallels that tend to be quite popular.

-A blast from the past, Bowman's Best has not been seen for many years and the product makes its return in 2015 with a strong rookie class.
-Correa is one of the top options and can also be found in a variety of parallels.
+A blast from the past, 2015 Bowman's Best had not been seen for many years until it made its return in 2015.
+Correa is one of the top options and can also be found in a variety of Refractor parallels.

 Due to the previously mentioned exclusive, the lack of autograph does hurt this Carlos Correa rookie card but the National Treasures name and low print still make this an interesting option despite the airbrushed logos.
-Plus, no autograph helps keep the price in check for those still looking to add it.
+Plus, no autograph helps keep the price in check for those still looking to add the 2015 NT card.

-Updating the main Heritage product in 2015, Topps Heritage High Number abandoned the factory-set format for a traditional pack out.
+Updating the main Heritage product, 2015 Topps Heritage High Number abandoned the factory-set format for a traditional pack out.
 Collectors can track down base rookies for Carlos Correa along with signed versions and two variations.
-The Action Image option is shown below on the right and there is also a Color Swap that switches the banner and text colors so that black is the background color of the text portion.
+The Action Image option is shown below and there is also a Color Swap that switches the base banner and text colors so that black is the background color of the text portion.

-An acetate stock and a variety of background designs gives collectors plenty of choices among the High Tek Carlos Correa rookie cards.
+The 2015 High Tek Carlos Correa rookie cards feature an acetate stock and a variety of background designs.
 In addition to his base Wave version, there are also Pipes, Chain Link, Diamonds and Grid options for Correa.
-Adding even more, an Asian-exclusive Sky Rainbow parallel is limited to 79 copies and there are also non-exclusive base parallels as well.
+Adding even more, an Asian-exclusive Sky Rainbow parallel is limited to 79 copies and there are also non-exclusive base parallels, as well.

-Perhaps debatable as an official rookie, 2015 Strata only has hits and this is the Carlos Correa card from the primary set option.
+Perhaps debatable as an official rookie since there is no true base set, 2015 Strata only has hits and this is the Carlos Correa card from the primary autograph option.
 While most players have a base autograph version and several parallels, Correa has only appeared with a Green parallel (#/75) and the more limited options.

-Curiously missing the RC logo, the Carlos Correa rookie card in 2015 Topps Triple Threads will likely go down as one of the most ornate base rookies for the young star.
+Curiously missing the RC logo, the Carlos Correa rookie card in 2015 Topps Triple Threads is one of the most ornate base rookies for the young star.
 While Correa does have some signed cards in the release, they were originally issued as redemptions.
 Despite the quality look, the logo omission will be a source of frustration for many collectors.

-Featuring a very similar image to his Triple Threads rookie, collectors had to wait until Topps Update Series to snag their first flagship rookie card for Correa.
-There is a limited variation, shown on the right, in addition to the base version.
-He also has a special Chrome version of this card found exclusively in the Chrome Update Series boxes.
+Featuring a very similar image to his Triple Threads rookie, collectors had to wait until 2015 Topps Update Series to snag their first flagship rookie card for Correa.
+There is a limited variation, showing Correa in the dugout with Altuve, in addition to the base card.
+He also has a special Chrome version of this card found exclusively in the 2015 Chrome Update Series boxes.